-Military.com estimates that during a Permanent Change of Station -- or PCS -- servicemembers spend an average of $1,725 in non-reimbursable costs.
+During a Permanent Change of Station — or PCS — service members spend an average of $5,000 in out-of-pocket, non-reimbursable costs according to data form the Military Family Advisory Network (MFAN).
 When you consider that most military personnel make PCS moves about every two to four years, that adds up to a substantial amount of money.
 Here are some tips to make sure you don't pay more than you have to, and ways to limit the financial worry and stress associated with PCS.

 To minimize your exposure in a move, you must understand what the military and Uncle Sam will cover.
 This topic is too complex and varied to cover just in this column, so we'll focus on the big items here.
 But anyone facing a PCS move should consult with their military branch or base transportation and finance resources to determine the full extent of the government's reimbursable expenses.

-However, while a DITY move makes you responsible for coordination, it also offers an opportunity to make some extra money.
-In a DITY move, the government will reimburse you 95% of what it would cost them to move up to your maximum authorized weight allowance (determined by pay grades and dependents) and supply $25,000 of insurance coverage.
+However, while a PPM makes you responsible for coordination, it also offers an opportunity to make some extra money.
+In a PPM, the government will reimburse you what it would cost them to move up to your maximum authorized weight allowance (determined by pay grades and dependents).
 In some cases, they will even prepay some of this money.
 If you plan well and spend less than the government's payout, you can keep the difference.

 There are a number of other entitlements military personnel can take advantage of during a move that you can research online or learn about at your base resource centers.
 It is equally important that as you prepare for a PCS, you consider the proactive planning and budgeting steps you can take to lessen the financial impact of a move.